johnnythethird/E-Buy-Website/backend/README.md

 # Backend
-# 5th Build
+# 6th Build

-We've created a backend API that has the user enter their credentials and create a new user model.
-Afterwards, they will be given back their credentials\
+A backend API has been created called orderModal/OrderRoutes.
+OrderRoutes utilizes the isAuth function in the utils.js.\
-This information is sent the the SignupScreen.
+This API will allow a user to place an order for the items they requested.